 The City is subject to the State of Arizona's Spending Limitation Law for Towns and Cities.
 This law does not permit the City to spend more than budgeted revenues plus the carry-over unrestricted cash balance from the prior fiscal year.
 The limitation is applied to the total of the combined funds.
-The City complied with this law during the year.
+The City's HURF Fund was not in compliance with this law during the fiscal year, being over budget by approximately \$166 thousand.

-There were no supplementary budgetary appropriations made during the year ended June 30, 2023.
+There were no supplementary budgetary appropriations made during the year ended June 30, 2024.
 Encumbrance accounting, under which purchase orders, contracts, and other commitments for the expenditure of monies are recorded in order to reserve that portion of the applicable appropriation for future years, is not employed by the City.